 The great (and grape) outdoors themed stamps.

-This package’s theme was out of this world, or for the most part the solar system.
+This package’s theme was out of this world, mostly the solar system.

 Fish, sea creatures and bodies of water.